Rudy Lai

 2 updates

-FedEx CTO Adam Smith highlighted exploration of generative AI to improve operations; launched machine learning models delivering more accurate estimated delivery times to customers.
+FedEx CTO Adam Smith discusses leveraging generative AI to enhance business operations; introduction of improved machine learning models for more accurate delivery time estimates.

 2023 Q3